+UNITED STATES

+SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
+20549

+FORM 10-Q

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2025

+OR

-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 FORM 10-Q QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHA NGE ACT OF 1934 For the quarterly period ended March 31,2024 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHA NGE ACT OF 1934 For the transition period from to Commission file number: 001-33638 INTE RNATIONAL TOWER HILL MINES ITD (Exact Name of Registrant as Specified in its Charter) British Columbia, Canada (State or other jurisdiction of incorporation organization) 98-0668474 (I.R.S.
-Employer Identification No.) 1570 - 200 Burrard Street Vancouver, British Columbia, Canad (Address of Principal Executive Office: V6C 3L6 (Zip code) · · · trant's telephone number, including area code: (604) 683-63 Securities registered pursuant to Section 12(b) of the Act: Title of each class: Trading Symbol: Name of each exchange on which registered: Common Shares, no par value Indicate by check mark whether the registrant (1) has filed all rep THM NYSE American ities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such Yes ⊠ No □ Indicate by check mark whether the registrant has submitted ele chapter) during the preceding 12 months (or for such shorter peri itted pursuant to Rule 405 of Regulation S-T (§232.405 of this Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerate definitions of "large accelerated filer," "accelerated filer," "small 1 0 1 1 0 0 0 0 1 1 Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the r standards provided pursuant to Section 13(a) of the Exchange Ac od for complying with any new or revised financial accounting Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\Box$ No As of May 1, 2024, the registrant had 199,693,442 common share es outstanding.
+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number: 001-33638

+INTERNATIONAL TOWER HILL MINES LTD.

+(Exact Name of Registrant as Specified in its Charter)

+British Columbia, Canada (State or other jurisdiction of incorporation or organization) 98-0668474 (I.R.S.
+Employer Identification No.) 1570 - 200 Burrard Street Vancouver, British Columbia, Canada (Address of Principal Executive Offices) V6C 3L6 (Zip code) Registrant's s telephone number, including area code: (604) 68 3-6332 Securities registered pursuant to Section 12(b) of the Act: Title of each class: Trading Symbol (s): Name of each exchange on which registered: Common Shares, no par value ТНМ NYSE American

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes  No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

+Yes  No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵 As of May 1, 2025, the registrant had 207,885,473 common shares outstanding.

+Table of Contents

 Page

 Part I FINANCIAL INFORMATION

 Item 1 Financial Statements 5

-Item 2 Management's Discussion and Analysis of Financial Condition and Results of Operations 17
+Item 2 Management's Discussion and Analysis of Financial Condition and Results of Operations 16

-Item 3 Quantitative and Qualitative Disclosures About Market Risk 20
+Item 3 Quantitative and Qualitative Disclosures About Market Risk 19

-Item 4 Controls and Procedures 20
+Item 4 Controls and Procedures 19

 Part II OTHER INFORMATION

-Item 1 Legal Proceedings 21
+Item 1 Legal Proceedings 20

-Item 1A Risk Factors 21
+Item 1A Risk Factors 20

-Item 2 Unregistered Sales of Equity Securities and Use of Proceeds 21
+Item 2 Unregistered Sales of Equity Securities and Use of Proceeds 20

-Item 3 Defaults Upon Senior Securities 21
+Item 3 Defaults Upon Senior Securities 20

-Item 4 Mine Safety Disclosures 21
+Item 4 Mine Safety Disclosures 20

-Item 5 Other Information 21
+Item 5 Other Information 20

-Item 6 Exhibits 22
+Item 6 Exhibits 21

-SIGNATURES 23
+SIGNATURES 22